 A Word About Treats

 Treats are yummy for pets and fun for you or your kids to give them, but they’re to be used sparingly.

-Don’t give them because you think it’s cute or feel guilty about leaving him alone all day… but that’s all about you.
+Don’t give them because you think it’s cute or feel guilty about leaving him alone all day… that’s all about you.

-It doesn’t help your cat and if you shower him with them constantly, you can make him fat, which is a health hazard that leads to serious illness and a shorter life.
+If you shower him with them constantly, you can make him fat, which leads to serious illness and a shorter life.

 “The Jackpot!
 Effect”